pauldruce/RFL/README.md

    ```bash
    cmake --build . --target all
    ```
-   This build process can be multi-threaded with the CMake command by adding `-j #threads` to the above command.
+   This build process can be multithreaded with the CMake command by adding `-j #threads` to the above command.
 For instance,
    ```bash
    cmake --build . --target all -j 4
    ```